-There is also a Google+ community called HaRe, and an IRC channel on freenode called #haskell-refactorer.
+There is also a Google+ community called HaRe, a Google Group called https://groups.google.com/forum/ #!forum/hare and an IRC channel on freenode called #haskell-refactorer.
+IRC is the preferred contact method.

 Currently HaRe only supports GHC 7.4.x and 7.6.x.
 The changes for GHC 7.8.3 showed up the brittleness of the token management process.